-Potashnick Transportation is a third-generation company with roots in the trucking industry dating back into the early 1930’s.
-Mr. Sam Potashnick was grandfather and Ralph was father of the current day president, Samuel “Sam” Potashnick.
+Potashnick Transportation is a third-generation company with roots in the trucking industry dating back to the early 1930’s.
+Mr. Sam Potashnick was the grandfather and RalphPotashnick was the father of the current day president, Samuel “Sam” Potashnick.

 In 1931 Mr. Sam, and his sons Ralph and Gene Potashnick, established Potashnick Truck Service.
 This service was an LTL carrier from St. Louis, Missouri to Memphis, Tennessee with several small terminals in between the two major cities.
 The company would haul livestock North to the St. Louis stock yard then return south with groceries and general commodities headed to Memphis.
 Stops would be made at many locations between the two cities to make deliveries.

 C. D. “Cotton” Springs would gather the cattle in a bob truck, and deliver them to the terminal.
 The cattle where then loaded and shipped to St. Louis to market.
 “Cotton” was the father to our current day CEO, Janie Springs Potashnick.